ZhuEthan/ZhuEthan.github.io/_posts/2021-03-12-The-Intelligent-Investors.md

 ---

+**Some key words:**
+* Working Capital: Working capital, also known as net working capital (NWC), is the difference between a company’s current assets—such as cash, accounts receivable/customers’ unpaid bills, and inventories of raw materials and finished goods—and its current liabilities, such as accounts payable and debts.

+* Book Value: The book value of a company is the net difference between that company's total assets and total liabilities, where book value reflects the total value of a company's assets that shareholders of that company would receive if the company were to be liquidated.

 It is worth recording some essence from "The Intelligent Investors".
 I will focus on "enterprising investors" first, complete the "passive investors" later.